PatrickDinoCallaghan/CallaghanDev.Common/README.md

 ### CallaghanDex.XML

-The majority of the `CallaghanDex.XML` project is taken from [ClosedXML](https://github.com/ClosedXML/ClosedXML).
+The majority of the `CallaghanDev.XML` project is taken from [ClosedXML](https://github.com/ClosedXML/ClosedXML).
 This section offers functionalities for reading, manipulating, and writing Excel files using .NET.

 ### Original Code